REVIEW: Sets on the Beach delivers yet again

 Thankfully, it was Masego's performance that really set the mood.
 With his show-stopping stage presence, the Virginia musical maestro mastered every verse imaginable to make for an ethereal experience.
 Infusing a little bit of trap and house with a whole lot of jazz, he presented a sound that was lush, diverse, and perfect for all.
 When the audience thought it couldn't get any better, the saxophone made its well-received appearance to bring even more verve to the stage.
 Honestly, you couldn't fault Masego if you tried.

 Cue the sunset and Sydney-based producer Basenji.
 After a lengthy warbled intro, Basenji broke through to the crowd to stun punters with his refreshing brand of electronica.
 A momentous occasion for all, it was old favourites such as 'Dawn' that captured the crowd, and newer tracks like 'Mistakes' (played for the first time live!) that kept them around.
-With the Sable playing on the tucked away Beach Stage, smaller audiences were able to get their dose of glittery electronic goodness too.
+With Sable playing on the tucked away Beach Stage, smaller audiences were able to get their dose of glittery electronic goodness too.

 And of course, who doesn't love the Thundamentals?
 As natural performers, the boys kept everyone on their toes with hits such as 'Smiles Don't Lie' and 'Sally'.
-While many might not rgink the Thundamentals would fit the bill for the line-up, the boys ended up delivering high-energy tunes that made for easy listening and an excellent way to (almost) wrap up the night.
+While many might not think the Thundamentals would fit the bill for the line-up, the boys ended up delivering high-energy tunes that made for easy listening and an excellent way to (almost) wrap up the night.